 Access Account Online

 Use My Account link at top of the Library's website to log in with full card number and password.
-Once logged items can be renewed, pay fines with PayPal, view guarantee's checkouts if applicable, place holds and access digital content.
+Once logged in items can be renewed, pay fines with PayPal, view guarantee's checkouts if applicable, place holds and access digital content.

 Patrons may return items inside the Library, in the book and media returns at the main desk, outside the Library via the book drop, or at the Dillon’s book drop (720 Eisenhower Rd).
 Leavenworth Library materials can be returned at any NExpress consortium library, including Lansing Community Library.